681393/profile/README.md

 2. Verify that gh-pages dependency is present and below scripts are present:
     "predeploy": "npm run build",
     "deploy": "gh-pages -d build",
+3. Create gh-pages branch in github
-3. Run "npm run deploy" command.
+4. Run "npm run deploy" command.
 This command will build your application and publish the application on github.
 It will also commit build code under gh-pages branch.
-4. URL to access application is present in Github under Settings > Options > Github Pages.
+5. URL to access application is present in Github under Settings > Options > Github Pages.

-This will build project using gh-pages and deploy it on github.
-Define "homepage": "https://681393.github.io/Resume" in package.json file below version tag. gh-pages will deploy and publish project in github which can be accessed using above link.
-Above link is the link to Resume repository.
-We can change github repository link as per our requirement.